mollyviau/mollyviau/README.md

 - :grin: My next project will be **a web app to postpone my distracting/procrastinating internet searches.**

-- 🤝 I’m looking for **a full time remote web dev job opportunity.**
+- 🤝 I’m looking for **a remote full stack web dev job opportunity.**

 - 👨‍💻 All of my projects are available at [https://mollyviau.com/](https://mollyviau.com/)